pbek/nextbackup/README.md

 - You are able to choose which tables from a certain backup you want to restore.
 - Currently all backups older than 24h will be removed by the cronjob.
 - If the Zlib library is present the backups get compressed with gzip.
-- The Backup should work with all databases, please report any problems.
+- The backup should work with all databases, please report any problems.

 ## Limitations